 The vast majority of wind turbines currently being installed have three blades.
 Why not four?
 Or two?
 Or a lot more to catch as much wind as possible?

-The quick answer is that a two blades wind turbine is already great for great efficiency.
+The quick answer is that a two bladed wind turbine is already great for great efficiency.
 With two blades you need significantly less material, construction and maintenance costs.
-A third or fourth rotor blade makes the windmill marginally more efficient, while the construction and material costs increase considerably.
-The four blades of our historic windmills were more of a practical choice.
+A third or fourth rotor blade makes the wind turbine marginally more efficient, while the construction and material costs increase considerably.
+The four blades of our historic wind mills were more of a practical choice.

 Two-bladed wind turbines offer a number of distinct advantages over three-bladed wind turbines.

-The major advantage of having a reduced number of blades (and pitch drives) is the rotor weight (and therefore material) they approximately 30% less heavy than a comparable three-bladed rotor (Aerodyn engineering GmbH, 2014).
+The major advantage of having a reduced number of blades (and pitch drives) is the rotor weight (and therefore material) they approximately 30% less heavy than a comparable three-bladed rotor (Aerodyne engineering GmbH, 2014).
 Moreover, as two-bladed rotors operate at a higher rotational speed, the torque on the shaft is lower and more consequently the rotor and nacelle (which houses for instance the generator and drivetrain) are lighter.
 Another convenience of a rotor with less than three blades is that they can be turned horizontally during storms so they are less likely to be hit by lightning.

 Matter of taste

-Roberto Delgado, principal engineer at 2-B Energy, it’s a matter of taste to choose between two or three bladed wind turbines.
-Some just prefer three-bladed models because they find them more aesthetic.
+Roberto Delgado, principal engineer at 2-B Energy: “it’s a matter of taste to choose between two or three bladed wind turbines”.
+Some just prefer three-bladed models because they say they are more aesthetic.
 Delgado wants to breathe new life into the two-bladed wind turbines.
 A two-bladed 6 MW 2-B Energy wind turbine has now been installed in Eemshaven for six years.
 Through individual pitch control (IPC), independently controlling the pitch of each turbine blade, this wind turbine can take away much of the dynamic load.
-Check out how our piching technique works https://windenergysolutions.nl/technology/
+Check out how our pitching technique works https://windenergysolutions.nl/technology/

 A major disadvantage in areas with the most constant good wind is that they can turn into strong storms and hurricanes periodically.
 Most wind turbines cannot withstand the high wind speeds that these weather conditions entail.
-2-bladed wind turbines can easily be brought down quickly with one crane intead of two cranes most thee-bladed turbines demand.
+2-bladed wind turbines can easily be brought down quickly with one crane instead of the two cranes, most thee-bladed turbines demand.

 Our in-board-hoisting-crane can greatly reduce the maintenance costs of the two-bladed wind energy installations.